andreasthoelke/dotvim/help.md

 You can nicely diff two files like this: git diff --no-index filepath1 filepath2

+## Branches and merge
+leader2 gb    - FzfPreviewGitBranches
+how can i see a diff between branches or specific commits?
+To merge a branch: First commit everything on both branches.
+Then `git checkout main`, `git merger <featurebranch>`

 ### Useful git commands
 git ls-remote  - to show the URL of the github repo